 How do you use a sponge mop?

-Once this is done, you'll dip your sponge mop into the water, then take it out, still holding it above the bucket.
+Once this is done, you'll dip your sponge mop into the water, and then take it out, still holding it above the bucket.
 Next, you'll press down on the bar or lever near the handle, which will wring out excess water from the sponge.
-To mop, move the mop back and forth and refill the sponge with water once it starts to dry.
+To mop, move the mop back and forth.
+Pause to "wring it out to extract soil," says Berry, before wetting it again.
 You may need to replace your bucket of water and cleaning solution with a fresh mixture during the mopping session, depending on how dirty your floor is.